H.R.5790 - Federal Bureau of Investigation Whistleblower Protection Enhancement Act of 2016114th Congress (2015-2016)

 Federal Bureau of Investigation Whistleblower Protection Enhancement Act of 2016

-This bill revises whistle-blower protections for a Federal Bureau of Investigation (FBI) employee or job applicant who discloses wrongdoing to an appropriate official.
+(Sec.
+2) This bill revises a provision with respect to whistle-blower protections for a Federal Bureau of Investigation (FBI) employee or job applicant who discloses wrongdoing to an appropriate official.